 Not applying too many updates at one time

-This is particularly true of a site that has not been updated for some time and has a large number of updates to do.
+This is true of a site that has not been updated for some time and has numerous updates to do.
 If you update all of them at the same time and run into an issue, you won’t know which update caused the problem.
 Installing the updates one at a time (for complex or really out-of-date plugins) or in small batches and checking the website after each round will narrow down the candidates should something go wrong.

 If the worst should happen and an update causes your website to go down and prevent access to the admin area, it’s rare but can happen, it’s important to know how to go about restoring access.
 Linking to the above point if we know which plugin, or group of plugins, has caused the issue we can disable them with the aim of fixing it without having to revert to a backup.